Scalingo/documentation/src/_posts/platform/app/task-scheduling/2000-01-01-custom-clock-processes.md

 ### Costs

-The feature itself it completely free, but the container in which the scheduler and the jobs are run is billed like any other container.
+The container in which the scheduler and the jobs are run is billed like any other container.
 Consequently, billing of a custom clock process mainly depends on both the container size chosen to run your tasks and on the container lifespan.

 Your custom clock process is most probably to run 24/7, as opposed to the Scalingo Scheduler's one-off containers that are short-lived.
 A custom clock